Mullapudi Venkata Ramana: Early life

 Mullapudi Venkata Ramana was born in middle-class traditional family and his childhood mostly spent in a tiny village called Dowleswaram near Rajahmundry, Andhra Pradesh.
 Mullapudi had one elder sister and a younger brother.
 It was a happy family with no troubles until his father expired when Mullapudi was 9 years old.
 This turned their status upside down and they shifted to Chennai (called Madras in those days) for better opportunities.
 Mullapudi's mother Mrs. Adilakshmi took all the pains to raise the family in such situation.
 Mullapudi's education and career happened in Madras.
 During his study days, he had shown penchant for literature in Telugu and inclination in writing up short, effective storylines.

-During the same period, he got a good friend in 'Bapu'.
-Their friendship was unconditional and mutually expending talents as Mullapudi is good at write-ups whereas Bapu is good at painting and caricature drawing.
-Soon they excelled in their talents and gave some of the most admirable Telugu films later in their life.
+During the same period, he got a friend, 'Bapu'.
+Their friendship was mutually expanding capacities as Mullapudi did write-ups whereas Bapu painted and did caricature drawing.
+Later in their lives, they worked together on a number of Telugu films.

 Katha Ramaneeyam' Part-1 having around 40 stories off 8 chapters each of them representing one of Navarasams (Nine emotions each human has).
 Some of them were made Films later viz.
 Seetha Kalyanam, Bhogimanta, Swayamvaram etc..

-Katha Ramaneeyam' Part-2 having about 45 stories some of which representing Indian middle-class' tryst with life in hilarious way.
-While others pointing out the superstitions in our society, treatment of underprivileged in society which are definitely thought provoking.
+Katha Ramaneeyam' Part-2 having about 45 stories, some of which represent Indian middle-class' tryst with life in hilarious way.

 Runanandalahiri is representation of average Indians, leading life in the times of inflation, joblessness, less privileged society and their tryst with their lives' problems.
 Mullapudi himself suffered such upsets in his life and even frank enough that some characters inspired from his own sufferings but dealt with in a humorous way.